PaulKinlan/fauxmium/memory-bank/progress.md

 - The server can communicate with the Google Gemini API to generate HTML and images.
 - The generated content is successfully rendered in the browser.
 - The application is configurable via command-line arguments.
+- A Chrome extension is available to track session costs.

 ## What's Left to Build